Skip to content

 LoaderContext

-A LoaderContext object carries all state required to load a single file:
+A LoaderContext object carries the state required to load one file:

 • target ORM table